tekperfect/TerraForm-Docsify/Lessons/03-TF-Advance.md

 1. Learn how to use workspaces
 1. Using data structures
-1. Handeling secretes with vault
+1. Using Vault with Terraform

+### Security With Vault

 ### Workspaces

 ### Variables & Strucutres

-### Security With Vault

 ## 📚 Resources & Credits